March 16, 2026

 Every time a collector, institution or corporation acquires a work, they are making a small but meaningful decision about significance.
 They are saying that this artist, this moment deserves to be carried forward.

-As works accumulate, something interesting begins to happen.
+As artworks accumulate, something interesting begins to happen.
 A collection slowly becomes a conversation.
 Pieces made in different regions begin to speak to one another.
 Works created years apart may reveal shared concerns.
-A group of objects begins to tell a story about the time in which they were collected.
+A group of objects begin to tell a story about the time in which they were collected, even as the conditions around which the artwork is displayed may change.

 We see this often in both corporate collections and private collections.
-What begins as a few works that someone simply loved can gradually evolve into something more intentional.
-Patterns emerge.
+What begins with a few works that fulfilled a project brief, or that someone simply loved, gradually evolves into something more intentional.
+New patterns emerge.
 Questions arise.
 Discernment sharpens.
 Curiosity starts to shape new and more refined collection themes.